 Central Vermont is easy to navigate, and most dispensaries are located along main routes.
 Whether you’re coming from Interstate 89, Route 2, or the smaller scenic highways, you’ll find legal cannabis retail within a short drive.

 For visitors exploring the area, Central Vermont offers much more than cannabis shopping.
-From hiking trails to historic sites, there’s plenty to see and do.
-Learn more here: Things to Do in Montpelier for Visitors
+Learn more: Things to Do in Montpelier for Visitors

 What to Expect at a Vermont Dispensary